bwnyasse/flutter-breaking-news/README.md

 <img src="doc/firebase-app-distribution.png" alt="drawing" width="400"/>
 </p>

 [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) is my QA environment.
 I am using the [fastlane plugin for Firebase App Distribution](https://github.com/fastlane/fastlane-plugin-firebase_app_distribution) to distribute apps to trusted testers.

-Following is a sample fastlane code use in the project to to deploy the android version of the app to Firebase App Distribution
+Below is a sample fastlane code used in the project to deploy the android version of the app to Firebase App Distribution.

         firebase_app_distribution(
             app: ENV["FIREBASE_ANDROID_TEST_APP_ID"],